13 Ways to Not Get Pregnant

 Sterilization is a type of surgical procedure that permanently prevents pregnancy.
 The type of sterilization depends on the procedure being performed.
 In a tubal ligation, the fallopian tubes are permanently closed, cut, or removed whereas a bilateral salpingectomy removes the fallopian tubes entirely.
 Sterilization removes the possibility of pregnancy from ever occurring because the sperm can’t get to the egg and fertilize it.
 This procedure is commonly referred to as having your “tubes tied” regardless of which type of procedure you undergo.

 Abstinence is technically defined as not having sex, but can mean different things to different people.
-As a form of birth control, it helps avoid pregnancy by preventing semen from reaching the egg for fertilization.
+As a form of birth control, it helps avoid a pregnancy by preventing semen from reaching the egg for fertilization.
 For some people, abstinence means a complete lack of sexual activity, while for others it means not having vaginal sex.

 With this type of birth control, a gel is inserted into the vagina to stop the sperm from reaching an egg.
 The gel or substance contains chemicals that impairs sperm movement so it can’t swim to the egg.
 Despite the name, spermicide doesn’t actually kill sperm, it simply slows it down so it can’t reach the egg.
 Inserted deep into the vagina, spermicidal lubricant may come in cream, gel, film or foam format.
 There are even some that are suppositories that melt into a cream inside your vagina.